Code-Institute-Submissions/MateuszPestka-project-3/README.md

 # **Tic Tac Toe**

 I have decided to make a Tic Tac Toe game as my third project using python.
-This game allows two users to play a game of Tic Tac Toe agianst each other.
+This game allows two users to play a game of Tic Tac Toe against each other.
 The game is a two player game.
 A player wins by lining up three X's or three O's in a row either horizontally, diagonally or vertically.

 ALL IMAGES WHERE TAKEN FROM THE TERMINAL DUE TO HEROKU GITHUB INTEGRATION BEING DOWN.

 ERROR EXPLAINED BELOW IN DEPLOYMENT SECTION.
 STUDENT SUPPORT HAS BEEN CONTACTED

-## **Feautures of the Game**
+## **Features of the Game**

 - ### **Start of Game**